Rinwaoluwa/Artsy/teamwork.md

 amimations should be written inside the animations.css ? or what do you think.

+EXPLORE SECTION AND BILLBOARD SECTION NEEDS TO BE MORE FELXIBLE TO AVOID COMPLEX MEDIA QUERIES AND FIX FEATURED PRODUCTS HOVER

 page routing, authntication: email and passwords, unauthorised access: if users are not logged in what page can they access ?

+we'll use the url to store app state for the page route check page route component;
 PROGRESS REPORT TWICE A WEEK!: Just talk about what you have done for the week

 EXPECTING ARTSY TO BE DONE BY END OF FEBURARY!

 A MUST!: RESUABLE COMPONENTS MUST USE CSS STYLING IN JS COMPONENT (NO SEPARATE FILE STYLING).